-In order to remove all colors from a set of icons, use the info panel.
-To bring up the info panel, use the menu on top right of the set.
+In order to remove all colors from a set of icons, use the Properties panel.
+To bring up the Properties panel, use the menu on top right of the set.

 There can be many reasons for that.
 The current version of IcoMoon ignores strokes and text, make sure you convert them to fills.
 See importing guidelines for more info.

 IcoMoon uses the Private Use Area of Unicode by default.
 Operating systems usually don't show the glyphs in this part of Unicode.
 Therefore, it might appear that your TTF font is empty or lacks some glyphs.
 If you are using macOS (or OS X), after installing your font, select it in Font Book and then press cmd + 2, or choose the second option on top left.
 Doing so would make Font Book show all the glyphs in the font.

 See this gif to learn about other methods of finding/copying characters in your font.